ImanMamauag/E-commerce-Sales-Analysis/README.md

 ## Dataset Description
-This [e-commerce sales dataset](https://www.kaggle.com/datasets/thedevastator/unlock-profits-with-e-commerce-sales-data), created by ANil through web scraping and last updated in 2022, provides a detailed view of online business performance and profitability.
+<p align="justify"> This [e-commerce sales dataset](https://www.kaggle.com/datasets/thedevastator/unlock-profits-with-e-commerce-sales-data), created by ANil through web scraping and last updated in 2022, provides a detailed view of online business performance and profitability.
 It contains product-level details (SKU, categories, sizes, colors), transactional information (dates, order status, quantities, gross amounts), and pricing data across multiple platforms such as Amazon, Flipkart, Myntra, and Paytm.
-Designed for research and analysis, the dataset enables insights into sales trends, fulfillment, cancellations, and overall profitability in the e-commerce marketplace.
+Designed for research and analysis, the dataset enables insights into sales trends, fulfillment, cancellations, and overall profitability in the e-commerce marketplace.</p>

 ## Objectives